TECH TIPS

 One of the questions I am asked is do I sell computers?
 Can I build a custom system for someone?

 I do not do this and let me explain why.
 A custom system would be made of various components purchased on the internet or locally.
 The problem with this method is, “Driver conflicts”.
 Drivers are the software that Windows requires to know how to use a given component.
-When you install a given piece of hardware, often you are required to install software that is usually supplied on a CD (or floppy for older systems).
+When you install a given piece of hardware, often you are required to install software that is usually supplied on a DVD or CD.
 This software contains the Windows driver and sometimes some other software to utilize the device.
 In theory the drivers should all get along and work flawlessly together with other drivers under Windows.
 In practice the driver may conflict with other drivers from other hardware that were previously installed on your system.

 Systems that are prebuilt from companies such as Dell and HP have gone thru testing for these conflicts.
 If you add equipment to these systems, you should be adding it one item at a time.
 If there is a problem, you remove that piece of hardware and uninstall the software and/or perform a system restore to a point prior to that installation.
 In most cases this will correct any problems that were caused by the software or hardware.